Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 The proposed two-photon excitation (TPE) fluorescence probe for real-time measurement of important metabolites

-within individual cells will guide the development of efficient biomanufacturing of natural products (e.g.,
+within individual cells could guide the development of efficient biomanufacturing of natural products (e.g.,

 medicines, biofuels, and foods).
-We are creating cell culture mechanistic model and process analytical technology
+We create cell culture mechanistic model and process analytical technology

-(PAT) to evaluate and demonstrate the merit of the new metabolic data in guiding and promoting the development of
+(PAT) to evaluate the value of the new metabolic data in promoting the development of

-effective bioreactor feeding and control strategies (e.g., glucose feeding and oxygen control) for improved biosynthesis.
+effective bioreactor control strategies (e.g., glucose feeding and oxygen control) for improved biosynthesis.

 1) Create an interpretable probabilistic knowledge graph (KG) hybrid model characterizing the science- and risk-based understanding of cell culture and fermentation process mechanisms at molecular, cellular, and system levels.

-2) This model will: a) relate the real-time redox states to the key bioreactor operation parameters (e.g., glucose level, oxygen level); and b) fully utilize the cellular-level real-time redox data from TPE probe to improve the prediction of metabolic state change and fermentation productivity.
+2) This model: a) connects the real-time redox states to the key bioreactor operation parameters (e.g., glucose level, oxygen level); and b) utilizes the cellular-level real-time redox data from TPE probe to improve the prediction of metabolic state change and fermentation productivity.

-3) Evaluate the value of real-time individual cell metabolism monitoring data to improve the understanding of biosynthesis processes and improve bioreactor operations.
+3) Assess the value of real-time single-cell metabolic data to enhance understanding of biosynthesis and optimize bioreactor performance.

-5) The developed real-time redox monitoring and metabolic state informed control strategy will be tested during adjusted fed-batch and continuous bioreactor operations and further extended to a long-term continuous biomanufacturing process (with operation for four weeks or longer). - Projected Impacts.
-The accurate intracellular metabolism measurement data and the validated PATs provided by this project will be valuable for bioreactor operators to select effective feeding strategies, for upstream scientists to develop advanced process technologies, and for microbiologists to discover new metabolism-engineered species and re-engineer the biosynthesis pathways.
+- Projected Impacts.
+The accurate intracellular metabolism measurement data and the validated PATs provided by this project are valuable for bioreactor operators to select effective feeding strategies, for upstream scientists to develop advanced process technologies, and for microbiologists to discover new metabolism-engineered species and re-engineer the biosynthesis pathways.

-An illustration of our proposed biological system-of-systems (Bio-SoS) with modular design characterizing iPSC aggregate culture mechanisms, considering each cell as a complex system. (a) As the aggregates grow in size, spatial heterogeneity in microenvironment shaped by cell-cell interactions increases metabolic heterogeneity. (b) A reaction-diffusion model is used to characterize the intra-aggregate diffusion dynamics of nutrient and metabolite concentrations.
+An illustration of our developed Biological System-of-Systems (Bio-SoS) mechanistic model with modular design characterizing iPSC aggregate culture mechanisms.
+Each cell is a complex system.
+Many cell aggregates in the bioreactor are Bio-SoS. (a) As the aggregates grow in size, spatial heterogeneity in microenvironment shaped by cell-cell and cell-ECM interactions increases metabolic heterogeneity. (b) A reaction-diffusion model is used to characterize the intra-aggregate diffusion dynamics of nutrient and metabolite concentrations.
 Cell aggregates are spatially distributed into concentric shells. (c) The single-cell metabolic kinetic model describes cell response to microenvironmental variations.
 Metabolic heterogeneity is characterized by the difference in fluxes between exterior cells and inner cells locating at different positions in aggregates.
 In addition, a spatial variance analysis on the Bio-SoS is derived to quantify the impact of aggregate size on cell product quality heterogeneity.

 -